WE'RE HIRING: 2020 Plexus Roles

 “To avoid being on the ACCC’s naughty list and disappointing customers, brands need to clearly stipulate any limits to a promotion such as sales stock and sell discounted products for a long enough pre-discount period beforehand.
 Brands should not make claims to consumers about sales and promotions unless they are offering genuine savings.
 In an ever-evolving regulatory landscape, we can expect to see more brands leaning on technology providers to ensure marketing compliance and to protect its reputation and relationship with customers.”

-One of our consultants will be in touch shortly.
+One of our consultants will reach out to you shortly.